 The unimaginable destiny of Oedipus

-Oedipus, now king of Thebes, tried to solve the problems of a plague caused by the assassin of the previous king.
+Oedipus, now king of Thebes, tried to solve the problems of a plague caused by the assassination of the previous king.
 The oracle warned that the only solution was to capture the King’s assassin of whom there was only one witness.

 Jocasta, now the wife of Oedipus, sent for the witness to the murder of her deceased husband and former king.

-Oedipus questioned him and revealed that some years ago they gave him a child to abandon on Mount Citerón.
+Oedipus questioned him and he revealed that some years ago they gave him a child to abandon on Mount Citerón.
 The son of King Laius and Queen Jocasta had been handed over to die, preventing a fatal oracle from being fulfilled.
 However, he had turned him over to the shepherd out of mercy.

 He discovered that he was that child who was destined to be the murderer of his father, and he cursed both himself and fate.
 When Jocasta entered the house, she ran to the palace bedroom and hanged herself there.